DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/assignments/game-music-analysis/_index.md

 ## **Deliverables**

 **Class Presentation (7–8 minutes + 2 minutes Q\&A)**
-Your slides must include:

-* **Part A – Scene Analysis (Linear vs Non-Linear)**

-  * Game title, level/mission, platform, and source of gameplay capture (e.g., YouTube, Twitch, personal capture)
+You may present in any format (slides, table, video capture, or document), but include:

+* **Analysis – 4 Examples**
+  * For each example, show:
     * Function of the music: mood/tone, time/place, location identity, character, pace, immersion
-  * Classification of linear vs non-linear passages, with at least 5 timestamped examples

-* **Part B – Adaptive Techniques Table**

-  * 4 Examples from the game
     * Techniques from: vertical layering, crossfade, phrase branching, musical demarcation, bridge, stinger, horizontal re-sequencing
-  * For each, show timestamp(s), describe what you hear, and explain why the technique fits
+      * You don't need to show every technique in each example, but identify at least one per example.

-* **Part C – Music Interaction Map (Design)**
+* **Music Interaction Map (Design)**
   * Diagram of a hypothetical level’s music system, showing:
     * States (e.g., Explore → Suspicion → Combat → Victory → Explore)
     * Vertical stems per state and when they enter/exit